rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 #### Practice

 Next steps are model training and model experiments.
 We will need to record performance metrics, machine information, etc. and associate them with the data to be used (and the metadata) so that we can have all information is linked for an end-to-end ML experiment.
 We assume that you follow existing methods to select ML algorithms to create suitable models.
-In this practice, we will use LSTM.
+In this practice, we will use [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory).
->Note: link to LSTM

 ### Training and ML model experiments